davideas/FlexibleAdapter/README.md

 The idea behind is to regroup multiple features in a unique library, without the need to customize and import several third libraries not compatible among them.

 The FlexibleAdapter helps developers to simplify this process without worrying too much about the Adapter anymore.
 It's easy to extend, it has predefined logic for different situations and prevents common mistakes.<br/>
-This library is configurable and it guides the developers to create a better user experience and now, even more with the new ViewHolders and new actions.
+This library is configurable and it guides the developers to create a better user experience and now, even more with the new ViewHolders and new features.

 #### Main features
 * Simple item selection with ripple effect, Single & Multi selection mode.